 Their first mission together would be on July 31st, to bomb the strategic and heavily defended target, Düsseldorf.
 Middleton and his crew would continue to fly together and took part in other prestigious missions; namely Genoa on the 7th of November and his 28th mission, Turin on the 20th November.
 His 29th and final mission, would take place on the night of 28/29th November 1942.

-Early that evening, he took off in Stirling (BF372) code ‘OJ-H’ as part of the raid on the Fiat works in Torino, Italy, along with 227 other aircraft which included: 117 Avro Lancasters, 46 Short Stirlings, 45 Handley Page Halifaxes, and 19 Vickers Wellingtons.
+In the early evening of the 28th he took off in Stirling BF372 coded ‘OJ-H’ as part of the raid on the Fiat works in Torino, Italy, along with 227 other aircraft which included – 117 Avro Lancasters, 46 Short Stirlings, 45 Handley Page Halifaxes, and 19 Vickers Wellingtons.

 Middleton’s citation read:

 “Flight Sergeant Middleton was determined to attack the target regardless of the consequences and not to allow his crew to fall into enemy hands.
 While all the crew displayed heroism of a high order, the urge to do so came from Flight Sergeant Middleton, whose fortitude and strength of will made possible the completion of the mission.
 His devotion to duty in the face of overwhelming odds is unsurpassed in the annals of the Royal Air Force”.

 In honour of Middleton’s bravery, Number 1 RAAF Recruit Training Unit at RAAF Base Wagga has renamed the club in his name, the “Middleton VC Club”, and he also appeared on one of the 1995 Australian 45c stamps.
 The dining hall located at the nearby (now American) base at RAF Mildenhall in Suffolk, has also been named in his honour.